rticulate/import/README.md

 import::from(dplyr, arrange, ns. = "datatools")
 ```

-If using namespaces, one might prefer the alternative syntax (which does the
+If using pied-à-terres actively, one might prefer the alternative syntax
-same but reverses the argument order):
+(which does the same but reverses the argument order):

 ```R
 import::into("operators", "%>%", "%$%", from = magrittr)